-- Hardware and storage layout recommendations for Perforce. - Scripts to automate offline checkpoints and other critical maintenance activities. - Scripts to replicate the Perforce journal to another volume or server. - Scripts to assist with user account maintenance and other routine administration tasks.
+- Hardware and storage layout recommendations for Perforce with a consistent standard directory structure which accommodates multiple instances on a single server machine where required - Scripts to automate offline checkpoints and other critical maintenance activities, including running as a non-root user and ensuring case sensitivity settings are maintained - Scripts to aid the setup and management of replication of Perforce instances to another server (for HA/DR high availability/disaster recovery. - Scripts to assist with user account maintenance and other routine administration tasks.